carboclan/pm/README.md

 # Yellow Hat DAO
 Defenders of free capital market, starting from blockchain infrastructure.

+We are the Yellow Hats who experiment with decentralized financial primitives to solve crypto-native problems, in such way that tests the limit of cryptoeconomics.
+The Yellow Hat DAO is a social experiment itself, designed to pool research and capital across initiatives.
+Interdisciplinary collaboration on Community GitHub can and will be recorded at the present and accounted for in the future.
+The Yellow Hats participate in the community on an individual bases, projects retain independence from each other and maintain their own value-capture models.

-This is a common co-creation space for the Yellow Hats.
+Our GitHub Organization is a common co-creation space for the Yellow Hats.
 New project ideas, or research directions that fit the Yellow Hat Dao mission,  may be posted as an [Issues](https://github.com/carboclan/pm/issues) .
-You may also post your comments or questions on existing project or research as  [Issues](https://github.com/carboclan/pm/issues) .
+You may also post your comments or questions on existing project or research as  [Issues](https://github.com/carboclan/pm/issues) or directly create a Pull Request.
 Outstanding Issues will be addressed in the Yellow Hats Community Semi-weekly Governance Call.

 Documentation and updates on Yellow Hats' live projects may be found in **Project Management Resources and Docs** below.
-Detailed contribution guideline and community governance coming soon.
+We are soliciting suggestions from the Community on **Contribution Guideline** and **Community Governance**.

 ## Project Management Resources and Docs